mulesoft-catalyst/automate-rtf-proxy-api/README.md

 - targetHostName = Host name for Mule proxy APP
 - apiUri = Implementation Url for Mule proxy APP
 - publicUrl = Public Endpoint for Mule proxy APP
-- apiName = Asset ID for Mule proxy API spec in exchange
+- apiName = Asset ID for Mule proxy API spec in exchange or Asset ID for HTTP asset to be created in Exchange for HTTP Proxies
+- apiVersion = Asset version of HTTP asset to be created in Exchange for HTTP Proxies
 - rtfAppName = Application name for RTF Mule proxy APP
+- cpuReserved = The amount of vCPU guaranteed to the application and reserved for its use.
+- cpuMax = The maximum amount of vCPU the application can use (the level to which it can burst)
+- memory = Memory to be allocated to Mule proxy app

 Note - Make sure Connected APP has all necessary permissions to create API in API Manager and proxy APP in RTF cluster.